 The Temple with the World’s Largest Wooden Roof

-Higashi Hongan-ji is a religious complex of the Pure Land (Jodo Shinshu) Buddhism, located on Karasuma-dori avenue, near Kyoto’s main station in Japan.
+Higashi Hongan-ji is a religious complex of the True Pure Land (Jodo-Shinshu) Buddhism, located on Karasuma-dori avenue, near Kyoto’s main station in Japan.
 Its monumental architecture renowned for being sheltered by the largest wooden roof in the world.
 Built in the 17th century, it is associated with a twin temple, Nishi Hongan-ji, located a couple of hundred meters to the west.

 As can be deduced from its name, Higashi Hongan-ji is the "eastern Hongan-ji".
 Located to the north of Kyoto station and in its neighborhood, it can easily be pictured with Kyoto Tower in the background.

-Like its western counterpart Nishi Hongan-ji, Higashi Hongan-ji belongs to the great Jodo Buddhism branch.
+Like its western counterpart Nishi Hongan-ji, Higashi Hongan-ji belongs to the great Jodo-Shinshu Buddhism branch (The True Pure land School).
 It is the largest of the two complexes, with huge buildings, one of them, the Goei-do, or Founder’s Hall, being one of the largest wooden building in the world, and the largest in Kyoto.
 Impressive seems a feeble word to describe its immense roof, of 76 meters length and 58 meters width.
 It may be a consequence of the construction’s hugeness, but the Goei-do looks like the emptiest building in the temple’s grounds.